andyliang245/FinTech-Case-Study/README.md

-# **Plaid and Its "Mission to Democratizing Financial Services Through Technology"**
+# **Plaid and Its Mission to "Democratizing Financial Services Through Technology"**

 ## ***Overview and Origin***